elylucas/nest-ngconf/Guide.md

 <copy-button></copy-button>

-The mission form template is a simple Ionic page displays a the details of the mission in a form with a few text inputs and a switch button.
+The mission form template is a simple Ionic page that displays the details of the mission in a form.
 The template is already filled out in the starter app, but here it is for your reference:

 `src/client/app/mission-form/mission-form.component.html`